 Toggle: English / Spanish

-The most common prescription form of this medication is called digoxin.
+The most common prescription form of this medicine is called digoxin.
 Digitoxin is another form of digitalis.

-You are more likely to have this condition if you take digoxin, digitoxin, or other digitalis medicines along with drugs that interact with it such as quinidine, flecainide, verapamil, amiodarone, and others.
+You are more likely to have this condition if you take digoxin, digitoxin, or other digitalis medicines along with drugs that interact with it.
+Some of these drugs are quinidine, flecainide, verapamil, and amiodarone.

 Other symptoms may include:

 Your heart rate may be rapid, or slow and irregular.

 An ECG is done to check for irregular heartbeats.

 - Blood chemistry